QUBO.jl: A Julia Ecosystem for Quadratic Unconstrained Binary Optimization: QUBO.jl ecosystem

 \section{\texttt{QUBO.jl} ecosystem}

-\texttt{QUBO.jl} was developed to become a bridge between Operations Research specialists and quantum or quantum-inspired optimization.
-Having said that, wrapping the previously mentioned packages, \texttt{ToQUBO.jl}, \texttt{QUBODrivers.jl} and \texttt{QUBOTools.jl}, it turns into a self-contained ecosystem that can cover most tasks related to QUBO and Ising optimization.
+\texttt{QUBO.jl} was developed to become a bridge between Operations Research specialists and quantum or quantum-inspired optimization platforms.
+Wrapping the previously mentioned packages, \texttt{ToQUBO.jl}, \texttt{QUBODrivers.jl} and \texttt{QUBOTools.jl}, it turns into a self-contained ecosystem that can cover most tasks related to QUBO and Ising optimization.
 From the diagram depicted in Figure \ref{fig:virtual-pipeline-simple}, one can better understand how \texttt{QUBO.jl} works and how its packages communicate.

 First, \texttt{ToQUBO.jl} acts as an interface for \texttt{JuMP} users to generate QUBO instances.
-As they send their \texttt{JuMP} model to \texttt{ToQUBO.jl}, after reformulating, it caches the QUBO problem as a \texttt{MOI} model.
-Then, this \texttt{MOI} model can either be sent to a general classical MIQP solver or, as we have labeled, a QUBO solver, that can be a quantum or quantum-inspired hardware.
+As they send their \texttt{JuMP} model to \texttt{ToQUBO.jl}, after reformulating, it caches the QUBO problem as a \texttt{MOI} model~(a lower-level representation of an Optimization problem, based on \texttt{MOI}'s data structures).
+Then, this \texttt{MOI} model can either be sent to a general classical MIQP solver or, as we have labeled, a QUBO solver that can be a classical, quantum, or quantum-inspired hardware.

-In order for a QUBO model, generated by \texttt{ToQUBO.jl}, to be sent to a QUBO solver, we have developed \texttt{QUBODrivers.jl}, where users can define an interface to access different QUBO-amenable solvers.
-After sending a QUBO to one of these solvers, \texttt{QUBODrivers.jl} retrieves the results for the user, which can be later evaluated by some of its own analysis tools or sent to \texttt{QUBOTools.jl}, which provides plotting recipes for a visual representation of the results.
+{ In order for a QUBO model, generated by \texttt{ToQUBO.jl}, to be sent to a QUBO solver, we have developed \texttt{QUBODrivers.jl}, where users can define an interface to access different QUBO-amenable solvers, such as gate-based algorithms~\cite{cerezo2021variational}, Quantum Annealing~\cite{McGeoch2014}, and other quantum-inspired methods~\cite{mohseni2022ising}.} After sending a QUBO to one of these solvers, \texttt{QUBODrivers.jl} retrieves the results for the user, which can be later evaluated by some of its analysis tools or sent to \texttt{QUBOTools.jl}, which provides plotting recipes for a visual representation of the results.

 As some emerging architectures require QUBOs to be sent in files, another feature from \texttt{QUBOTools.jl} is file-conversion handling.
 This package allows format conversion between different file formats, considering that each hardware demands a specific type. \texttt{QUBOTools.jl} also provides translating \texttt{MOI} QUBO models into a file and vice-versa, presenting a bidirectional conversion between any of the envisioned QUBO model representations.